REVISED 03.06.21 – 90% of us, pro and home chefs alike, have cooked eggs, one of the most common foods on the planet, wrong. For generations!

 BECOME A TEMPTIMELORD

 I know that home chefs generally find thermometers a bother, and therefore don’t use them.
+Old ones were absolutely a pain.
+They took a long time to read.
+They were hugely inaccurate The digital age has changed all of that.

 TAKING THE PAIN OUT OF THE PAN